This is a reference page explaining terms that are used in conversations around gender. I’ll be adding to it over time as I learn more.

 Our understanding of gender as a society is growing at a rapid pace.
 I’m doing what I can not to just bring others along, but to keep up with that growth in how I explain terms and concepts.
 Everything I write on this site is part of my learning process.

 This means that all of the pages here, including this one, are regularly being revised as I learn new things.
-If you have resources with more advanced perspectives to share with me, I always appreciate them.

 Other resources on this site: